CIS565-Fall-2015/Project5-GLSL-Ray-Marcher/README.md

 *Purple means less iteration and blue means more.

-**Merger Sponge**
+**Menger Sponge**

 ![](img/MS_erossion.png )

-A fun thing about merger sponge is that by simply changing the threshold with time, there would be an interesting erosion effect, as shown above.
+A fun thing about menger sponge is that by simply changing the threshold with time, there would be an interesting erosion effect, as shown above and [live on Shadertoy](https://www.shadertoy.com/view/4tjSRK).

 **Soft Shadow**